Last updated: 20th July 2021.

 Step Three: Installing WordPress

 Now that you’ve signed up for hosting, it’s time to install WordPress.
-After you login to Bluehost, you’ll see the following screen:
+After completing your Bluehost purchase, you’ll be asked to choose your password for WordPress.

 Step Four: Logging In to Your Site

 It’s super-simple.
 Head to http://yourdomainname.com/wp-admin and you’ll see this screen: